 Alterations in rules of Member Societies – Cancellation of Membership – Disciplinary decisions

 13.1 Member Societies must inform the Board of Directors a Continental President of all alterations to their rules or organization since the previous meeting.

 13.2 Member Societies will send their resignation from the FISM to the International President Contributions paid will not be refunded and the resigning Member Society will have no claim on the funds of the FISM.

-13.3 The General Assembly may, in response to the application of the Presidium or of the FISM Executive Board or of at least two Member Societies, each from a different country, determine that a Member Society should be subjected to discipline, up to, and including, expulsion.
-A demand for discipline from Member Societies must state the specific grounds upon which the demand for discipline is based and must be in possession of the Presidium at least four months before the General Assembly convenes.
+13.3 The General Assembly may, in response to the application of the Board of Directors or of the FISM Executive Board or of at least two Member Societies, each from a different country, determine that a Member Society should be subjected to discipline, up to, and including, expulsion.
+A demand for discipline from Member Societies must state the specific grounds upon which the demand for discipline is based and must be in possession of the Board of Directors at least four months before the General Assembly convenes.
 The International President will inform the Member Society concerned at such a notice that the Society will be able to challenge the grounds upon which the demand for discipline is based.
 Disciplinary decisions will be made in the sole discretion of the General Assembly and will be final and binding.

 ARTICLE 14 Transition Period

-During the transition period to the new organizational structure as mentioned in Article 4.2, any Article that cannot be applied because of the fact that a Continental Division is not yet implemented, shall be replaced by the relevant Article of the previous statutes of the FISM of April 2004 In the absence of such an Article, the Presidium will decide on how to proceed.
+During the transition period to the new organizational structure as mentioned in Article 4.2, any Article that cannot be applied because of the fact that a Continental Division is not yet implemented, shall be replaced by the relevant Article of the previous statutes of the FISM of April 2004 In the absence of such an Article, the Board of Directors will decide on how to proceed.
 The FEB shall decide on the date that the transition is completed and this Article has lost its value.
 That date will not be later than the 1st of August 2012.